turingschool/front-end-curriculum/lessons/starting-up-redux.md

 My class will have a constructor, which accepts props as an argument and passes props up through super.

-I will also define the state as an object, which only contains a key or text with a value of an empty string.
+I will also define the state as an object, which only contains a key of 'text' with a value of an empty string ('').

 I will then define the function render()